What is bankruptcy?

-Will I lose my car if I file bankruptcy?
+Will I lose my car if I file bankruptcy in South Carolina?

 Usually not.
 You are allowed to exempt equity in your vehicle.
 You are also allowed a “wildcard” exemption under both South Carolina law and the federal bankruptcy exemptions.
 Generally speaking, if you make your payments, you won’t lose your car.
 This can be done directly to the lender in Chapter 7 or by making your Chapter 13 plan payments.

-Will I lose my house if I file bankruptcy?
+Will I lose my house if I file bankruptcy in South Carolina?